 But I’ve been noticing more and more that my current running shoes are hurting my feet, and they’re falling apart.
 So I did what I’ve been threatening to do for a couple of years now: I bought a pair of groovy new shoes.

 I took advantage of the after-Christmas sales – and the end of the 2014 shoe line – and found myself a great bargain on a pair of 2014 Asics.
 And whilst I’m normally a Brooks girl, I am pleased with my purchase and I feel very confident in the decision to try a new brand of running shoe.
 Of course, the decision to buy was made even easier because I took advantage of the free gait analysis offered by Run4It in Edinburgh (it’s a great service offered at most quality running stores these days).

-Speaking of half- and full-marathons, I’m starting to give some serious thought to my 2015 race schedule.
-I’m not going to attempt monthly races, as I’ve done in previous years, but I am going to attempt at improving my times over the course of the year – something I hope these groovy new shoes will assist with!
+Speaking of half and full marathons, I’m starting to give some serious thought to my 2015 race schedule.
+I’m not going to attempt monthly races, as I’ve done in previous years, but I am going to attempt at improving my times over the year – something I hope these groovy new shoes will assist with.

 Stay tuned for my 2015 running goals post, and expect to read a post-race review of my new shoes when the time comes.

 * Unless you’re a barefoot runner.
 In which case I think you’re weird.
 But to each their own.